 This three-day weekend kicks of the busy spring break period.
 Because of the gorgeous February weather and the day off on Monday, this weekend sees a lot of northerners looking to escape and leave winter behind them, even for a little bit.
 Locals also love to come out this weekend as well.
 Many visitors will also stay the full week.
 The weekend after President’s Day is the Princess Half-Marathon Weekend which brings down thousands of runners to Walt Disney World.
 The Princess Half Marathon weekend includes kid races, 5K, 10K and half marathon.
 The racers and their families spend the weekend enjoying Walt Disney World when they aren’t racing.

 11 – Spring Break: Weeks and weekends in March

-Usually around the second or third week of March there will be a major influx of guests, especially from the increased amount of locals that are also on spring break.
+Usually, around the second or third week of March, there will be a significant influx of guests, especially from the increased amount of locals that are also on spring break.
 These weekends are especially busy as Florida residents also plan long weekends to enjoy the parks.

 10 – Easter: Varies in March or April

 Wherever Easter happens to fall, it is an extremely popular day to be in the parks.
 There are typically special events happening in the parks, as well as church services available for guests that are staying on property.
 You can even book special brunches and other dining events.